 Most of the meals Green Chef offers are meat-heavy, but they do offer a number of plant-based options and a Plant-Powered meal plan, which includes vegetarian and vegan meals made with organic produce.
 Pescatarian and Mediterranean meals are also available.

-GGR senior editor and certified nutrition coach Nicole Davis appreciated how easy the ordering process was, with the ability to change your plan at any time.
+GGR head of content and certified nutrition coach Nicole Davis appreciated how easy the ordering process was, with the ability to change your plan at any time.
 You can view Green Chef’s weekly menu on their website, but you have to pay before you can browse all of their menu options.
+We gave the ordering process 5 out of 5 stars.

 Green Chef may not be for you if you want a low-effort option, but the meals are delicious.
 This service could be a good fit if you have a smaller appetite and really value organic ingredients.